datanav/docs/api.rst

 Introduction
 ============

-Sesam provides a RESTful API for controlling the service and also working with the data in the datahub.
+Sesam provides a RESTful API for controlling the service and for working with the data in the datahub.

 If you follow the :ref:`overview-getting-started` guide, the api will be served on the url http://localhost:9042 .
 The rest of this document will assume that the api can be found on this url.